Are you ready to discover your college program?

 Federal Direct Loan Programs

-The William D. Ford Federal Direct Loan Program is a federal student loan program offered by the U.S. Department of Education.
-The largest federal loan program for students, the direct loan program consists of four types: direct subsidized stafford loans, direct unsubsidized stafford loans, direct PLUS loans, and direct consolidation loans.
+The U.S. Department of Education offers the William D. Ford Federal Direct Loan Program, the largest federal loan program for students.
+This direct loan program consists of four types: direct subsidized stafford loans, direct unsubsidized stafford loans, direct PLUS loans, and direct consolidation loans.

-Undergraduate students at colleges, universities, and vocational schools qualify for direct subsidized stafford loans.
+Undergraduate students at colleges, universities, and vocational schools qualify for direct subsidized Stafford loans.
 The amount of money students can borrow varies based on financial need.
-Students receive a six-month grace period after graduation in which the government pays the interest.
+Students get a six-month grace period after graduation in which the government pays the interest.

 Direct consolidation loans allow students with outstanding balances to combine multiple federal loans into one single monthly payment plan.